 My goal as a psychotherapist is to support you whether you’re coping with crisis, overcoming trauma, or simply craving more satisfaction and self-realization.
 I bring a combination of academic and clinical training, professional experience and life experience to my practice.
 I am passionate about helping clients navigate difficult times and connect more deeply with themselves and others.
 This is my life’s calling.

-Perhaps you’ve considered talking to someone, other than a loved one.
-Perhaps you are in therapy but feel stuck.
-By looking at this site you have already taken the most important step.
+Finding the right therapist is one of the most important factors in successful growth.
+Perhaps you’ve considered talking to someone.
+Perhaps you are already in therapy but feel stuck.
+By visiting my site you have already taken an important step forward.

 Monday-Friday, 9:30am – 7pm